bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 ---
 authors: [Georg Makowski]
-title: Content Organization
+title: Content Organization & Navigation
 description: The structure of the {$content} folder
 subtitle: false
 date: 2022-09-11T14:58:36+02:00
 weight: 40
 menu:
   doc:
-    name: Contents
+    name: Content & Navigation
     parent: workflow
     pre: create_new_folder
 categories: [getting started]
 tags: [hugo]
 ---

-The {$content} folder structure of our Hugo project lays the foundation for the website structure.
+The {$content} folder structure of our Hugo project lays the foundation for the website (URL) structure.
+Taxonomies and menu entries in the frontmatter allow the theme to systematically create navigational links.
 {.p-first} <!--more-->

 It may take a little while to get your head around Hugo’s content structure.
 It’s helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein are rendered as straightforwardly as possible.
 Organizational overhead is avoided — small details matter instead.
 {.inline}

 {{< mnote >}}
-**By the way:** This theme is primarily focused on Markdown content but Hugo also offers to process some other markup formats, hand-crafted HTML content, and data structures.
+**By the way:** This theme is primarily focused on Markdown content but Hugo also offers to process some other markup formats, hand-crafted HTML content, and static data structures.
 {{< /mnote >}}

 ## Folder structure

-The content of the project root and the folders {$doc}, {$news}, {$blog}, and {$article} may contain Markdown files and their resources, which are rendered accordingly.
-The theme provides different layout templates for them.
-Hugo applies the matching templates automatically to every content file inside these directories and their descendants.
+When the project root and the folders {$doc}, {$news}, {$blog}, and {$article} contain Markdown files (and resources), their content is rendered with specific layout templates.

 {$/}  {s (project root)}
-: contains top-level pages
+: is for top-level pages.

 {$doc}
 : contains the documentation and can handle three folder levels deep filled with Markdown files and their resources.
+The individual pages are accessible via section pages and the sidebar menu.

 {$news}
-: collects short postings like announcements, which are listed in a continuous stream on the top-level news page.
+: these short postings are listed in a paginated stream on the top-level news page regardless of the subfolder structure.

 {$blog}
-: collects postings, which are accessible through the top-level blog list page.
+: blog postings are accessible through cards shown on the top-level blog list page.

 {$article}
-: is meant for longer postings and essays, which are listed as cards on the top-level article list page.
+: contains longer postings which are accessible through cards on the top-level article list page.
 {.dl-loose}

 ## Page structure and organization

-Hugo offers **single pages** and **list pages** and Perplex always provides at least templates for these two views of its content types.
+Hugo offers **single pages** and **list pages** and Perplex always provides templates for these two views for every type of content.
 {.inline}

 {{< mnote >}}
-**Top-level pages** are an exception because they aren’t listed automatically.
-We need to add them to a top-level menu or reference them in a link.
+**Top-level pages** are an exception because they are usually not listed systematically.
+We add them manually to a top-level menu or reference them in a link.
 {{< /mnote >}}

 ### Single pages